milindmore22/youtubefancybox/readme.md

 `[youtube videoid="<youtube videoid goes here>" height="<height goes here>" width="<width goes here>" ]`
 `[youtube url="<youtube url goes here>"]`
 ```
-in the backend you can genrated shorcodes also you can set default height, width and a option to play video automatically or not
+in the backend you can genrate shorcodes also you can set default height, width and a option to play video automatically.

 #Installation